-- Installation of any damaged fireplace or chimney component; - Modification of fireplace, chimney assembly or any component parts thereof; (except for chase flashings as detailed in MHSC Chimney Top installation instructions). - Installation other than as instructed by MHSC; or - Installation and/or use of any component part not manufactured or approved by MHSC in combination or assembly with a MHSC fireplace system, notwithstanding any independent testing laboratory or other third party approval of such component parts or accessory.
+- Installation by any other than a qualified installer, preferably NFI or WETT (Canada) certified. - Installation of any damaged fireplace or chimney component; - Modification of fireplace, chimney assembly or any component parts thereof; (except for chase flashings as detailed in Chimney Top installation instructions). - Installation other than as instructed by MHSC; or - Installation and/or use of any component part not manufactured or approved by MHSC in combination or assembly with a MHSC Fireplaces fireplace system, notwithstanding any independent testing laboratory or other third party approval of such component parts or accessory.

 Any such action may possibly cause a fire hazard.
 Consult local building codes to ensure that you are in compliance before installing the fireplace.